 In the 1970s, adaptive reuse became an option due to the expense of tearing down such an immense structure.
 The Union Terminal was added to the National Register of Historic Places in 1972 and declared a national historic landmark in 1977.
 By 1975 the city had purchased the terminal and sought to lease it however they might.
 Within a few years, the Joseph Skilken Organization reopened the terminal as an entertainment and shopping complex, “Land of OZ,” investing more than $20 million for renovations, restaurants, a bowling alley and a roller skating rink as well as shops.
 Although this venture began with 40 tenants at its 1978 opening, the recession saw them reduced to 21 by 1982.

 The terminal stood empty for several years after the closing of the OZ project.
 In May, 1986, efforts led to a bond levy to save the terminal from demolition and transform it into the Cincinnati Museum Center.
 Cincinnati’s then-Mayor Jerry Springer was a major proponent of this transformation.
 The new center opened in 1990, taking advantage of the terminal’s vast spaces, and now is home to six museum organizations.
-Renovations have allowed the restoration of the terminal for Amtrak service, with the return of the Cardinal to Cincinnati Union Terminal on July 29, 1991.
+Renovations also allowed the return of Amtrak service to the building- via the Cardinal - on July 29, 1991.
 The state of Ohio and the city of Cincinnati contributed to this latest restoration with grants of $8 million and $3 million, respectively; and more than 3,000 individuals, corporations, and organizations contributed as well.
 Since its reopening 1990, the terminal attracts more than 1 million visitors each year.